mateuszdorobek/python3.info/dragon/adr-init-position.rst

 * Good: you can assign ``position=None`` by default to set default ``position``
 * Good: relatively easy to extend to 3D
 * Good: keyword argument is not required, class name is verbose enough
-* Bad: before Python 3.11 ``TypeDict`` does not support default values
+* Bad: ``TypeDict`` does not support default values
-* Decision: rejected, re-evaluate in future with Python >= 3.11
+* Decision: rejected, better than dict, does not support default values

 Future:

 * API will change in Python 3.11
 * Will include ``Required`` and ``NotRequired``
-* Will support default values
 * Re-evaluate then

 Example: